Civic Athletic Complex Master Plan + Community Indoor Recreation Center

 An aerial view of Civic Stadium with the Sportsplex and Sehome Hill in the background

-See the final plan and share your feedback!
+See the final plan!

 Key Features of the Plan